The Awakening (sculpture): The Original

+Second Edition, a.k.a.
+"Il Risveglio" (Translation: The Awakening)

 A fiberglass copy of The Awakening, also made by Seward Johnson, has been exhibited in at least three places in Italy, where it is called Il Risveglio.
 It was installed there first in April 2009 on Piazza Duomo (Cathedral Square) on the island of Ortygia, the historic, old part of Syracuse, Sicily at the time of some G8 meetings in Italy.
 In December of that year, it was moved to the EUR district of Rome, in connection with a commemoration of twenty years since the fall of the Berlin Wall.
 It was installed next to an obelisk in the Piazza Guglielmo Marconi.
 Finally, in May 2011, it was installed in Viterbo in the Valle di Faul Park.